josefsbreakfast/Polaris-Protocol/🦆_Digital_Disruption/❤️‍🩹_Rehabilitated_Tech/🌷_Opening_The_Source/🌦️_for_and_against_cloudbusting.md

 Cloudbusting represents a class of intervention where individuals attempt to act on systems that extend beyond themselves.

-It is not important whether the specific method is valid.
+It is not necessary to determine whether the method works.
 What matters is the structure:

 - a tool